 How to appeal a denial

 If you receive a Notice of Action from Molina Healthcare, you have three (3) options for filing a grievance.
 A Notice of Action is a formal letter telling you that a medical service has been denied, deferred, or modified.

-- Members may request a State Fair Hearing from the Department of Social Services (DSS) within ninety (90) days.
+- Members may request a State Fair Hearing from the Utah Department of Health, Division of Medicaid and Health Financing within 120 days.